creater0822/TOI_Mods/Guides/ModSummary.md

 *VSCodium is a VSCode fork that doesn't have Microsoft's telemetry.
 Using it with VSCode extensions requires, read [this documentation](https://github.com/VSCodium/vscodium/blob/master/docs/index.md#extensions-marketplace)*
 - [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus): I like using this tool to collapse `ModExportData.cache` files to quick-select code blocks of Json-files.
 - [VS Community Edition](https://visualstudio.microsoft.com/vs/community/): Used to write and build ModCode libraries.
+- [Agent Ransack](https://www.mythicsoft.com/agentransack/): Used to string-search for content within Excel files.
 - [ilSpy](https://github.com/icsharpcode/ILSpy): My DotNet decompiler choice for TOI mods, as I've found it to give better code than dnSpy.<br>
 *Use settings `C# 7.2 / VS 2017.4` to read stuff*
 - [dnSpyEx](https://github.com/dnSpyEx/dnSpy): Has more features than ilSpy.
 And rarely when ilSpy's code interpretation doesn't look good, this might give you better code.